 Deflation is worse because interest rates can only be lowered to zero.
 As businesses and people feel less wealthy, they spend less, reducing demand further.
 Prices drop in response, giving companies less profit.
 Once people expect price declines, they delay purchases as long as possible.
 They know the longer they wait, the lower the price will be.
 This further decreases demand, causing businesses to slash prices even more.
 It is a vicious, downward spiral.

 What Inflation and Deflation Mean to You

-Inflation lowers your standard of living if your income doesn't keep pace with rising prices (and it rarely does).
-However, if inflation is around 2 percent, then people buy things now before prices go up in the future.
+Inflation lowers your standard of living if your income doesn't keep pace with rising prices.
+Most of the time, it rarely does.
+But if inflation is around 2%, then people buy things now before prices go up in the future.
 That can spur economic growth.
 Even when it's mild, inflation always impacts your life.

 How to Protect Yourself

 Both inflation and deflation are under control in the United States.
-But you can keep an eye on inflation and deflation with the monthly Consumer Price Index report published by the Bureau of Labor Statistics.
-Here's the current inflation rate.
+The current inflation rate reveals where the economy is at in the business cycle.
 It's also measured by the Personal Consumption Expenditures price index, which includes more business goods and services than the CPI.

 Two bonds offered by the U.S. Treasury provide built-in ways to protect yourself from inflation.
 Both the Treasury Inflated Protected Securities and the Series I Bonds automatically rise in value along with inflation.
 If you're anxious about inflation, you'll get peace of mind if you own some of these.
 On the other hand, the best protection is a well-diversified portfolio that includes stocks.
 The stock market historically outperforms inflation.
 If you're retired or otherwise can't afford a downturn, then you might want more TIPS or I Bonds than stocks.